s-pehlivan/case-hyper-technology/README.md

 ## General Information
 The products page provides a seamless shopping experience with the following key functionalities:
 - Users can browse available products, add items to their cart, review cart contents, and navigate to detailed product pages by selecting individual product cards.
-- A category-based filtering system allows users to refine their product search by selecting a category from the available options on the products page.
+- A **category-based filtering** system allows users to refine their product search by selecting a category from the available options on the products page.
+- **Pagination** helps users navigate between pages, without showing too many products at ones.
-- Both product and category data are dynamically retrieved from the API, ensuring real-time updates and accurate information.
+- Both product and category **data are dynamically retrieved from the API**, ensuring real-time updates and accurate information.

 ## Technologies Used